Asset Protection vs Estate Planning

 Book a Consultation

-What Estate Planning Does
+What Does Estate Planning Do?

 Estate planning determines how assets pass to beneficiaries when the owner dies or becomes unable to manage them.
 The primary tools are wills, revocable living trusts, beneficiary designations, powers of attorney, and health care directives.

 None of these functions protect assets from a living creditor.
 A will has no effect until death.
 A revocable trust offers no liability shield during the settlor’s lifetime.
 Beneficiary designations control where assets go, not whether creditors can reach them.
-Estate planning assumes the assets will still be there when the plan takes effect.

-What Asset Protection Does
+What Does Asset Protection Do?

 An irrevocable trust removes the settlor’s ability to revoke the trust or reclaim the assets.
 If the settlor is not a beneficiary, the trust assets are outside the reach of the settlor’s creditors.
-This is genuine asset protection, but it requires giving up ownership and control permanently.

 Some structures provide both creditor protection during life and orderly wealth transfer at death.
 The overlap is narrower than most people expect.